Prag8855/aab/content/guides/visit-berlin.md

 ## Stay connected

-If you visit from another EU country, your SIM card will also work in Germany.
+If you visit from another [EU](/glossary/European%20Union) country, your EU SIM card will also work in Germany.
 You make calls, send SMS and use mobile data without any extra costs.

 ### German power outlets